This article, I hope, could provoke some debate amongst the members who, no doubt, will have their own opinion on the subject.

 In 1886, Tom Evans was selected to represent a Liverpool & District XI against the Australian touring side on the Liverpool Cricket Ground at Aigburth.
 In 1889 he played his fourth and final first-class cricket match when he again represented the Liverpool & District XI against Nottinghamshire, again at Aigburth.

 Around 1886, the Evans family had taken up residence at 22 Argyle Road in the Garston area of Liverpool.
 The new house was larger than their previous one for they then had five children.
 The move coincided with Tom’s promotion to Chief Goods Clerk at the local station that was owned by The Midland Railway Company.
 He continued to rise through the ranks and, eventually, left Liverpool and never returned.

-The 1901 census reveals that the Evans family were living at 56 Highfield Street in Leicester and Tom held the position, within the Midland Railway Company, of Goods Agent.
-He was then moved back North and promoted to position of District Goods Manager.
+The 1901 census revealed that the Evans family were living at 56 Highfield Street in Leicester and Tom held the position, within the Midland Railway Company, of Goods Agent.
+He was then moved back north and was promoted to position of District Goods Manager.
 This was one of the top jobs within the company and it made him responsible for all the freight traffic between Liverpool and Manchester.

 By 1911 Tom and Sarah were living in ‘Wilford’ in Clifton Road, Heaton Moor, Stockport.
 Four of the children were married but one daughter, Jane Annie, was still living at home.
 Thomas Evans spent the remainder of his life at this address until he died, aged 64, on 2 December 1916.